CenturyLinkCloud/APIDocs/Power Operations/pause-server.md

   "attachments": []
 }}}

 Sends the pause operation to a list of servers and adds operation to queue.
 (See <a href="/knowledge-base/servers/descriptions-of-servergroup-power-commands/">Description of Server Group Power Commands</a> for details on how the pause operation is used.)
 Calls to this operation must include a token acquired from the authentication endpoint.
-See the <a href="/api-docs/v2#authentication-login">Login API</a> for information on acquiring this token.
+See the [Login API](..Authentication/login.md) for information on acquiring this token.

 ### When to Use It

 Use this API operation when you want to pause a single server or group of servers.
-It should be used in conjunction with the <a href="/api-docs/v2#queue-get-status">Get Status</a> operation to check the result of the pause command.
+It should be used in conjunction with the [Get Status](../Queue/get-status.md) operation to check the result of the pause command.

 ## URL